 Dehydrating Potatoes Quicker: Plan B

 Hummmm… How else can I do this?
-Well there was still quite a heat wave going on here in Texas so why not take advantage of mother nature’s
+Well there was quite a heat wave going on here in Texas so why not take advantage of mother nature’s

 That hot Texas sun removed the moisture quickly!
 I stirred the grated potatoes a couple of times and they dried beautifully.